 As discussed, when a stock market bubble forms it is because investors have bought stocks based on criteria other than the value of the underlying asset.
 Often this can be as simple as short-term enthusiasm.
 A category of investment can seem exciting, driving traders to make emotional purchases they otherwise wouldn’t.
 Or it relies on bad information, such as during the 2008 housing crisis when rating agencies identified subprime mortgage assets as high-quality investments.

 Regardless of the reason, the essential aspect of a stock market bubble is this: The basis of that trading can go away.
 Enthusiasm can wane.
 Bad information corrects itself.
 Most often, people chasing ever-higher profits will see the growth falter.
 When that happens they no longer have any reason to hold on to their stocks.
 The selling begins and the stock market bubble pops.

 The Bottom Line

 Ultimately, most traders can only recognize a stock market bubble in hindsight.
 It’s obvious after the fact when an asset was worth half of what you paid for it, less so at the time.
-The few investors who see them coming, well… there’s a reason successful trading can make you rich.
+The few investors who see them coming to get an opportunity to earn enough to make them rich, in some cases.

 Stock Market Tips

 - If you think a stock market bubble could wreck your investment plans, consider speaking with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.